 Well, before the emergence of the Scientific Revolution or Copernican Revolution, the Aristotelian-Ptolemaic Universe was widely accepted as the working model of the Universe.
-Just for simplicity, let’s say it as Aristotelian Universe.
+Just for simplicity, let’s say it is the Aristotelian Universe.

 According to the Aristotelian Universe or Earth-Centered Universe, the (stationary) earth is the center of the universe; and each planet within our solar system included the sun revolves around the earth.

 This geocentric model of the solar system was prevailing until the arrival of Copernican Heliocentrism.